eadewever/AntimicrobialResistance_ZincOxide/README.md

-# Analysing the impact of the withdrawal of Zinc Oxide from weaner piglets diet on antimicrobial resistance in _Escherichia coli_
+# Assessing the impact of the withdrawal of Zinc Oxide from weaner piglets' diet on antimicrobial resistance in _Escherichia coli_

 <a href="https://doi.org/10.5281/zenodo.15625229"><img src="https://zenodo.org/badge/998958166.svg" alt="DOI"></a>

 ## Abstract
-This project aimed at
+Antimicrobial resistance (AMR) is a global concern for both human and animal health.
+Antimicrobial consumption is particularly high in intensive livestock systems, especially in the pig sector [1].
+In the UK, efforts to reduce antimicrobial use include stewardship practices, assurance schemes, and regulatory measures.
+AMR arises not only from the use of antimicrobials but also from exposure to heavy metals such as zinc and copper, as well as biocides, which can co-select for resistance through shared cellular mechanisms [2].
+Resistance may also be acquired via direct genetic linkage between resistance genes carried on mobile genetic elements.

+This study was conducted as part of a broader, multidisciplinary project funded by the BBSRC, aiming to understand the impact of the UK ban on pharmaceutical zinc oxide (ZnO) supplementation in piglet feed on AMR levels and post-weaning diarrhoea (PWD) outcomes [3,4].

+The following scripts have been specifically developed to investigate the interplay between zinc oxide use in weaner piglets’ diets and the development of antimicrobial resistance in _Escherichia coli_.
+These scripts operate using Antimicrobial Susceptibility Testing (AST) data obtained through disc diffusion assays, to determine the phenotypic resistance profiles of _E. coli_ isolates.

+## Using the scripts
+he

 ## Scripts (Rstudio)
 - <code>1_AST_CombinedHistogramsATB.R</code>: displaying the distribution of the isolates based on their Antimicrobial Susceptibility values (i.e. zone diameter in millimeters)